luapower/luapower-all/glue.md

 ### `glue.fcall(f,...) -> result`

-These constructs bring the ubiquitous try/finally/except idiom to Lua.
+These constructs bring the try/finally/except idiom to Lua.
 The first variant returns nil,error when errors occur while the second re-raises the error.

 #### Example